saurabhp75/saurabhp75.github.io/_notes/javascript.md

 - Newer and cleaner syntax to work with async code.
 - Better syntax than promise.
 - async function always return a promise.
-- If a function rteturns a value the promise will be resolved with that value.
+- If a function returns a value the promise will be resolved with that value.
 - If the function throws an exception, the promise will be rejected.
 - `await` keyword can only be used inside the functions declared with `async` keyword.
 - `await` will pause the execution of the function, waiting for a promise to be resolved.
 When the promise is resolved, a value is returned.